jdemaeyer/brightsky/README.md

 Just run `docker-compose up` and you should be good to go.
-This will set up a PostgreSQL database (with persistent storage in `.data`), run a Redis server, and start the Bright Sky worker.
-The latter periodically polls the DWD Open Data Server for updates, parses them, and stores them in the database.
+This will set up a PostgreSQL database (with persistent storage in `.data`), run a Redis server, and start the Bright Sky worker and webserver.
+The worker periodically polls the DWD Open Data Server for updates, parses them, and stores them in the database.
+The webserver will be listening to API requests on port 5000.

 ## Overview